 Use your full knowledge of the site, gull behaviour and your client to evidence this.
 Lethal control should be seen very much as a last resort.

-The licencing varies slightly from England, Scotland and Wales.
+The licensing varies slightly from England, Scotland and Wales.
 For more information view the links bellow.

 England: Licensing Requirements